FOUNDER & CHAIRMAN

 DOB: 04 JULY, 1981

 BIRTH PLACE: SIWAN

-Before we start with Saif Sir's journey, I must tell you that Saif is the BIGGEST fan of Salmaan Khan, He has gone through all the pain just to meet Salmaan Khan, actually it's his dream to work as an exclusive choreographer for Salmaan Khan movies.
+Before we start with Saif Sir's journey, I must tell you that Saif is the BIGGEST fan of Salman Khan, He has gone through all the pain just to meet Salman Khan, actually it's his dream to work as an exclusive choreographer for Salman Khan movies.